-A DBA, also known as “Doing Business As”, Trade Name, Assumed Name or Fictitious Name is a name used by a business, that is different from the legal name of the business.
+A Fictitious Business Name Statement, more commonly known as a DBA (Doing Business As), Trade Name, or Assumed Name, is a name used by a business that is different from the legal name of the business.
 This name is often referred to as a Fictitious Business Name in California.

-When a business wants to operate under a name other than their legal name, the state of California, like most states, require the business to register their business name.
+When a business wants to operate under a name other than its legal name, the state of California, like most states, requires the company to register its business name.
 The registration requirement was designed to protect consumers from business owners hiding anonymously behind the name of a business.

-Any business doing business under a name that is different from their legal name has to register for a DBA.
+Any business doing business under a name that is different from its legal name has to register for a DBA in California.
 The Fictitious Business Name Statement must be filed within 40 days of starting a business.

 Sole proprietorships and general partnerships are the most common entity to register a DBA.
 The legal name of a sole proprietor or partnership can be the owner’s last name, which isn’t registered.
 Using the owner’s name to name a business works for many self-employed business owners, however many businesses want to operate under a distinct and brandable business name.

-Corporations and Limited Liability Companies won’t typically register a fictitious name since a unique entity name is created during the formation process.
-Some will file a FBN if they have another business they want to operate under their corporate/LLC umbrella to keep the liability protection without having to form another entity.
+Corporations, Limited Liability Companies, and Limited Partnerships won’t typically register a fictitious name since a unique entity name is created during the formation process.
+Some will file an FBN if they have another business they want to operate under their corporate/LLC/LP umbrella to keep the liability protection without having to form another entity.

 It’s important to note that registering a business name puts the name and address of the owners on public record.
 This is especially important if you are starting a business on the side and worried about your employer finding out.
 While it’s extremely rare that someone would find out on their own, it can still be a concern.

-The cost to file a FBN varies by county but is typically around $30, plus publication costs.
+The cost to file an FBN varies by county but is typically around $30, plus publication costs.
 The name registration needs to be renewed every five years.

-What are the steps to file a DBA in California?
+What are the steps to file a Fictitious Name in California?

 Here is a list of County Clerk’s offices in California.

-Every DBA filing in California must be unique or can’t closely resemble other registered names.
-Before filing, search the Secretary of State’s website to be sure the name you want to use is available.
+DBA filings in California must be unique or can’t closely resemble other registered names in the county where the business is being registered.
+Before filing, search the county’s name database, many of which are online, to ensure the name you want to use is available.